cavenditti/distd/README.md

 I started this as a mean to get better at Rust programming, some code is somewhat convoluted and not everything is ironed out and properly tested.

-The are some serious limitations and missing functionalities at the moment.
+Currently the are some serious limitations, missing functionalities and performance is abysmal.
 Most important part missing is the "chunk-adapter" to make chunking content-aware